 The allegation of police ill-treatment has still never been properly investigated - along with three other similar cases, where violations were found by the European Court.

-At a press conference in May 1996, Constantin Bucur publicly revealed abuses of power by the Romanian intelligence service, placing both his career and his liberty in jeopardy.
-For many years, the Romania authorities had been illicitly intercepting the phone calls of journalists, politicians and members of civil society.
-The response by the Llascu government was to place Constantin on trial for the disclosure of secret material, leading to two years imprisonment.
+At a press conference in May 1996, Constantin Bucur publicly revealed that the Romania authorities had been illicitly intercepting the phone calls of journalists, politicians and members of civil society.
+As punishment for his whistle-blowing, Constantin was imprisoned for two years.
+The case reflects …